arcadeJHS/lnurl-quests/README.md

 ## TODO
 1. Add tests
 2. Add i18n
-3. Is it possible to use Breez SDK to claim a paiment (see: https://sdk-doc-greenlight.breez.technology/guide/lnurl_withdraw.html)?
+3. Is it possible to use something more robust and reliable like Greenlight or Breez SDK to handle LNURL operations?
+Maybe in the future (see: https://sdk-doc-greenlight.breez.technology/guide/lnurl_withdraw.html)...

 ## Usecases
 1. Let's say a famous influencer from CompanyA is holding a talk on X.